umang-bhavsar/cnn-exoplanet-transit-detection/README.md

 # Exoplanet Transit Detector

-Train a **1D CNN** to detect tiny brightness dips in real **NASA Kepler** light curves — the signature of a planet transiting its star.
+Trained a **1D CNN** to detect tiny brightness dips in real **NASA Kepler** light curves — the signature of a planet transiting its star.

-> *"I trained a 1D CNN on phase-folded Kepler light curves with BLS preprocessing and focal loss to handle extreme class imbalance (~1% confirmed exoplanets)."*

 ## Pipeline